fleek-network/ursa/README.md

 ### Run with Docker

-You can run the docker image as a simple container or with docker compose. anyways you need o build the image first with `make docker-build` and `make docker-build-dev` to create **ursa** and **ursa-dev** docker images in any case.
+You can run the docker image as a simple container or with docker compose. anyways you need to build the image first with `make docker-build` and `make docker-build-dev` to create **ursa** and **ursa-dev** docker images in any case.

 1. `make docker-run / docker-run-dev` to run a node container.
 2. `make compose-up / compose-down` to run or shut down all the infra.
 This means node + gateway.

-Unless you want to loos the data once the container is restarted/dropped, share a volume with the database location.
+Unless you want to loose the data once the container is restarted/dropped, share a volume with the database location.
 Default is always in `/app/ursa_db`.

 ### Accessing rpc server